k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_Requirements and Prerequisites for K2cloud on-prem K8s Installation.md

   > For a Proof of Technology (POT) Environment, both domain and certificates can be provided by K2view.

-* You need a user with sudo privilege to run the installation script.
+* A user with sudo privilege is needed in order to run the installation script.

 * You need a Docker engine installed (latest version), or an OCI compatible tool.
 This will be used to push the images to the local Kubernetes (K8s) repository.